St Andrews Botanic Garden

 The St Andrews Botanic Garden is an 18-acre botanical garden in the university town of St Andrews in Fife, Scotland.
 It is located on the banks of the wooded Kinness Burn in the Canongate area, on the southern edge of the town.
 The gardens are supported by the University of St Andrews and Fife Council, and by admission charges.
 The garden is included on the Inventory of Gardens and Designed Landscapes in Scotland.

 Collections

-It contains more than 8000 species of native and exotic plants.
-These are laid out in zones of woodland, meadow, shrubbery, herbaceous bedding, sand dunes, a large rockery and a series of ponds.
-There are also vegetable and herb gardens, and two large greenhouses.
+It contains several thousand species of native and non-native plants.
+These are laid out in zones of woodland, meadow, herbaceous beds, sand dunes, a large rockery and a series of ponds.

 There are borders that specialise in Chinese and Chilean flora, containing both woody and herbaceous specimens.to recreate the full environment of those parts of the world.

 There are significant collections of Cotoneaster, Berberis and Sorbus.

 The gardens also house an algal herbarium based on the collection of seaweed specimens gathered originally by the phycologist Margaret Gatty (1809-1873) and enlarged since her death.